sa7mon/S3Scanner/README.md

 `S3Scanner` can scan and dump buckets in S3-compatible APIs services other than AWS by using the `--endpoint-url` argument.
 Depending on the service, you may also need the `--endpoint-address-style` or `--insecure` arguments as well.

-Note: Some services have different endpoints corresponding to different regions
+Some services have different endpoints corresponding to different regions

+**Note:** `S3Scanner` currently only supports scanning for anonymous user permissions of non-AWS services

 | Service | Example Endpoint | Address Style | Insecure ? |
 |---------|------------------|:-------------:|:----------:|